franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 > [!TIP]
 > With the introduction of the new automatic mode in OpenProject 15.4, **manual scheduling** mode is the default scheduling mode for newly created work packages.
 [Read more about it in our blog](https://www.openproject.org/blog/new-automatic-scheduling-mode/).

 In manual mode, parent and child work packages are no longer linked for scheduling purposes.
-Parent dates do not adjust based on child dates, and children can be scheduled outside the parent’s range.
-These relationships remain visible in the **Gantt view** but do not affect scheduling unless you disable manual mode.
+Parent dates do not adjust based on child dates and children can be scheduled outside the parent’s range.
+These relationships remain visible in the **Gantt view** but do not affect scheduling unless you switch back to automatic mode.

 When switching from automatic to manual scheduling, a warning banner notifies you that **follows/precedes** and **parent/child** relations are now ignored.
 This allows unrestricted date selection and prevents the work package from affecting others, despite existing relationships.